anseki/jquery-plainmodal/README.md

 Type: Object
 Default: `{open: $.fn.fadeIn, close: $.fn.fadeOut}`

-A Object that has `open` and `close` Functions for showing and hiding modal window.
+A Object that can have `open` and `close` Functions for showing and hiding modal window.
 These Functions are called with `duration` Number (see above) and `complete` Function.
 It's same to standard effect methods of jQuery (slideDown(), slideUp(), animate(), etc.).
 Therefore, those methods can be specified.